openwisp/ansible-freeitaliawifi-login-page/README.md

 Creating your own theme
 -----------------------

-In order to create your theme, you must add the custom files to your inventory.
+In order to create your theme, you must add its custom files to your inventory.

 For example, the following paragraphs illustrate to create a theme named ``mycustomtheme``.

 **Step 1**: set ``fiw_theme`` to ``mycustomtheme``.

-**Step 2**: create a directory layout like the one shown below.
+**Step 2**: ensure your directory layout looks like the one shown below:

 ```
 .